thepieterdc/dodona-plugin-vscode/README.md

 ## Sorting and filtering courses (Usage)

 You can change the order in which courses are shown using the `dodona.treeview.sort` dropdown in the settings.
 By default, this will be set to sort by `Alphabetic (ascending)`.
+Courses are always sorted by `Academic Year (descending)` primarily, so that your most recent courses are always on top of the list.

 ![Sorting](assets/readme/sort-example.png)